About The City Sightseeing Malta Tour:

 Blue Route Timetable - 2017 | View/Download.
 Blue Route Map | View/Download.

 This route sets out from the popular tourist town of Bugibba.
 After making a circuit of the town's hotels and waterfront it weaves its way south along the scenic north coast towards St. Julians Bay and Sliema.
 Both locations feature plenty of stops next to lively beach fronts, shopping centres and nightlife hotspots.
 From here the buses work their way around various stops in central Valletta.
-First is the Phoenicia Hotel near the city's main gate, then you'll have a change to disembark at the War Museum & Fort St Elmo as well as the Malta Experience & Knights Hospital.
+First is the Phoenicia Hotel near the city's main gate, then the War Museum and Fort St Elmo as well as the Malta Experience & Knights Hospital.